What is the true value of insulation in your home?

 It's important to be aware that you may be losing valuable heat from your home via insufficient insulation, contributing to increased energy costs and negatively impacting the comfort level in your home.

-According to the Office of Energy Efficiency and Innovation, under the responsibility of the TEQ (Transition Énergétique Québec), heat loss from a single-family home can be largely attributed to inefficiencies in these areas:
+According to many published reports on home energy efficiency, heat loss from a single-family home can be largely attributed to inefficiencies in these areas:

 - 28.5% Doors and windows

 - 14.5% Above-ground walls

 This data gives you a good idea of where you need to invest the most to get the best thermal insulation and save in electricity costs for heating and air conditioning.
 On this page, we've provided an overview of each of these elements of the home and how they can be remedied.

 Doors and windows (28.5%)

 We see that the first point raised is that of doors and windows which is often one of the most neglected areas.
 Upgrading your doors and windows with more energy-efficient options will not only save you big costs in energy consumption but provide you with new clean, clear modern design that will improve the aesthetics of your home.